bytebase/bytebase.com-old/content/blog/database-version-control-state-based-vs-migration-based.md

 Another reason is the state-based approach is inherently a fit to manage ephemeral computing/networking resources since they can be destroyed and rebuilt.
 Database holds data (the state), to deliver a complete state-based approach for DaC, it not only needs to solve the schema (metadata) reconciliation problem like its IaC peer, but also requires to deal with the data.

-## Team have better control using migration-based approach then state-based approach, the cost of database mistake is too high
+## Team have better control using migration-based approach than state-based approach, the cost of database mistake is too high

 Migration-based approach uses step by step command to instruct the database to make changes.
 By contrast, state-based approach appears to be a blackbox, and sometimes, this may lead to unexpected outcome.
 Let's give an example: